 🌟 Top Accommodations in Portree 🌟

 MOST SCENIC: Cuillin Hills Hotel (⭐️ 9.4) This hotel is incredibly well-situated and picturesque.
-In fact, it boasts spectacular views over the Cuillin Mountains and is also home to an award-winning restaurant.
+It boasts spectacular views of the Cuillin Mountains and is also home to an award-winning restaurant.
 The scenic lawn is perfect for evening drinks, and the atmosphere is extremely romantic.

 TOP BUDGET PICK: Ballintoy B&B (⭐️ 9.5)

-This hotel is considered very affordable in Portree and offers a beautiful garden as well as delicious breakfasts.
+This affordable hotel offers a beautiful garden and delicious breakfasts.
 It’s a 15-20 min walk to the centre of Portree, and there’s free private parking on-site.
 The staff is very friendly and the rooms are spotlessly clean.

 Read more: 19 Top Things to Do in Portree + Map & Insider Tips